floriannicolas/tailwind-swooosh/README.md

 ```

 ## Replace Mode

+> [!CAUTION]
+> Please be sure to commit every change before running the replace mode.
+The replace mode is destructive and may overwrite your files.

 When using the replace mode (`-r`), the tool will scan your project files and replace Tailwind hex color classes with CSS variable classes.
 This helps maintain consistency and makes it easier to update your color scheme.